BG6UD/quansheng-firmware-for-DTrac/README.md

    * reordered and renamed menu entries
    * LCD interference crash fix
    * many others...
+* some other mods introduced by me:
+   * The DTrac app connects to a radio station via Bluetooth and controls its Doppler frequency, mainly used for amateur satellite communication
+   * many others...

  ## Manual

-Up to date manual is available in the [Wiki section](https://github.com/egzumer/uv-k5-firmware-custom/wiki)
+Up to date manual is available in the [DTrac website](https://www.dtrac.cn)

 ## Radio performance